This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Limit contact: Do not touch or handle your child's catheter unless you need to care for it.
 Do not pull, push on, or move the catheter when you clean your child's skin or change the bandage.

 - Clean your child's skin: Clean the skin around your child's catheter every day and just before you change the bandage.
-Ask your child's PHP what to use to clean your child's skin.
+Ask your child's healthcare provider what to use to clean your child's skin.

 - Check for infection: Check your child's skin every day for signs of infection, such as redness, swelling, and oozing.
 Ask your child if he has pain in the area his catheter was placed.
-Contact your child's PHP if you see these signs.
+Contact your child's healthcare provider if you see these signs.

 - Keep the area dry: Do not let your child's catheter or catheter site get wet.
 Wrap your child's arm with plastic and seal with medical tape before he bathes.
 Ask if your child should take showers instead of baths.